(left) Al-Qayqan Djami; (right-above) a Hittite relief; (right-below) frame of a Roman inscription

 The finest monument of the Mameluke period is a hospital built in 1354 by Argoun al-Kamili, the governor of the city.
 It was designed in a way to help soothing patients' anxieties and a section was reserved to patients with mental illnesses.
 The entrance leads to a courtyard where the patients were examined.

 Because in summer temperatures in Aleppo can be very high, the hospital had deep porticoes and niches (iwan) facing north: iwan means a place to take shelter; its orientation ensures it is in the shadow for most of the day, while its height favours the circulation of air (you may wish to see the iwans of the Friday Mosque of Isfahan).

 Each courtyard had a fountain; Arab doctors believed that the sound made by running water had a soothing effect on the minds of the patients.
 You may wish to see a similar, but Ottoman, hospital in Edirne.

-The image used as background for this page shows a detail of Matbakh al-Ajami a XIIth century Ayubbid building.
+The image used as background for this page shows a detail of Matbakh al-Ajami a XIIth century Ayyubid building.

 Go to page one - the Citadel and the walls or to page three - Ottoman period or move to: